eskinner31/api_speed_run/Assumptions_And_Notes.md

 # Notes on own work,
+- This is my first attempt utilizing Class Syntax with Async/Await for Express.
+It is definitely syntactic sugar but the experience is very different than Java/Kotlin.
 - Would choose Jasmine - Testing Suite, with Sinon for Mocking
 - many of the classes seen in this project should technically inherit and extend a base parent class.
 Did not do that here as I was rapidly prototyping this code exercise